Nomad-Media/samples-python/content_metadata/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Bulk updates the metadata of a content.](ref:bulkupdatemetadata)
+> For more information about the API call used go to [Bulk Update Metadata](https://developer.nomad-cms.com/docs/bulk-update-metadata)